TheRealAnonymous008/quartz/content/details/creativity/arts/Color Theory.md

 	* **Tint** is another related quality.
 It is the color obtained when white is added to the color.
 * **Value** - pertains to how light or dark the color is

+* Another way to desaturate is to mix in the complementary color.

 ## Palette / Schemes
 * **Analogous** - directly next to each other in the color wheel.
 The colors farther away from the primary color have increased saturation.
 	* Typically creates a softer design with less contrast.